 Mike plays rhythm guitar in addition to bass and wrote the entire record.
 Watchtower vocalist Alan Tecchio gives a solid performance and channels Bruce Dickinson now and then.
 But Mike LePond’s bass always leads the way.
 Whether it’s an intro to a track or just driving the track along, you can always hear his bass prominently.
 It’s his album so that is a given.
 Since he is an amazing bassist, it’s great to be able to hear his playing so clearly.

 Song wise, the album ranges from songs like “The Quest” which could have been on any Symphony X album and fit RIGHT in to “Oath of Honor” which definitely channels Maiden at their most epic.
 Many songs have a thrash meets power metal vibe with a clear nod to fellow New Jersey residents (and friends), Overkill.
 Check out “Red Death” or “Silent Assassins” to hear some killer full throttle metal.

 The self titled debut from Mike LePond’s Silent Assassins will please many fans of Symphony X but it should also appear to fans of more straight forward power metal.
 There’s not a hint of cheese however.
 This album rocks, the songs are well written and the arrangements are all tight.
-If this wasn’t a side project, it would be just a great band with a great debut album!
+It’s a solid yet unspectacular debut.

 1. Apocalypse Rider

 3. The Quest